TakoiHirokazu/kaggle_commonLit_readability_prize/README.md

  - `./models/xlnet` : https://www.kaggle.com/irustandi/xlnet-pretrained-models-pytorch

  # Prerocess
- ここにコマンド
+Plese download data to `./data` from https://www.kaggle.com/takoihiraokazu/commonlit-fold and unzip it.
+This is the data for cross validation, and is the result of re-running [here](https://www.kaggle.com/abhishek/step-1-create-folds).

  # Train
  `$ sh bin/train.sh`

- Training results vary depending on the hardware, so if you want to reproduce the results, you need to change the hardware according to the model.
+ Training results vary depending on the hardware, so if you want to reproduce the results, you need to change the hardware according to the exp.
- However, please note that the results for ex131.py(deberta-v2-xlarge), ex194.py(deberta-v2-xlarge), ex216.py(deberta-v2-xxlarge) and ex407.py(funnel-transformer-large) could not be reproduced even if the hardware is the same and the seed is fixed.
-Also, I hadn't fixed the seed in the pretrain of roberta-base, so if you want to reproduce ex237.py, please use  [here](https://www.kaggle.com/takoihiraokazu/clrp-roberta-base-mlm).
+ However, please note that the results for ex131.py(deberta-v2-xlarge), ex194.py(deberta-v2-xlarge), ex216.py(deberta-v2-xxlarge) and ex407.py(funnel-transformer-large) could not be reproduced even if the hardware is the same.
+Also, I hadn't fixed the seed in the pretrain of roberta-base(roberta_base_mlm.py), so if you want to reproduce ex237.py, please use  [here](https://www.kaggle.com/takoihiraokazu/clrp-roberta-base-mlm).
+ The Hardware column in the table below lists the above Hardware numbers.

 | exp | Hardware|
 | ---- | ---- |